 The luxurious rural destination, located on the Southrop Manor Estate, is home to village pub, The Swan, where you can enjoy tasty British cuisine, while Thyme also has an on-site cookery school that’s perfect for picking up culinary skills.
 If that feels like too much hard work, then you can treat yourself to one of the face and body treatments, or simply retreat to the cocktail bar.

 Home to 16 peaceful bedrooms, The Painswick is a charming boutique hotel nestled in the quaint Cotswold town of Painswick.
-With beautifully executed interiors, a warm welcome and benefitting from stunning surroundings, it’s easy to see why it was voted Hotel of the Year by The Sunday Times.
+With beautifully executed interiors, a warm welcome and benefitting from stunning surroundings.

 Whether you want lunch, afternoon tea, or a romantic dinner, the hotel’s restaurant offers the perfect setting for intimate dining, while its alfresco terrace is made for balmy evenings.
 If you’re craving a bit of pampering you’ll be pleased to hear that spa treatments, spanning massages, facials and pedicures, are available.